 - has clear authorship—that means using your real name.

-- dominating the discussion.
+- dominating the discussion or repeating yourself.

 - making derogatory remarks and/or personal comments about others.